retroban/GoRandomPassword/README.md

 go build -o PasswordRandow.exe
 (PasswordRandow.exe - for Windows, for Linux or MacOS the extension (.exe) is not needed)

+In all cases, you must first install the Go language compiler.
+You can read how to do this on the official language page.
+[Link here (https://go.dev/doc/install "official language page")]

 p.s.
 If desired, you can add code so that the program accepts parameters from the console for the number and length of passwords.